Slim205/Nuclear-Reactor-Safety-Study/README.md

-This project was a collaboration with EDF France, who provided the data.
+# Project Title: Predictive Modeling for Nuclear Plant Safety

+## Introduction
-The objective of our project is to utilize modern statistical tools to identify high-risk situations in nuclear plants and present a single graph summarizing the predictions and uncertainties.
+This project aimed to use modern statistical tools to identify high-risk situations in nuclear plants, with collaboration from EDF France.

-This project provided me with an opportunity to learn how to implement a neural network and gain insights into various machine learning methods used in classification and regression.
-I implemented a neural network model to predict safety criteria values.

-In the second phase, I focused on quantifying uncertainties.
-I studied Bayesian neural networks as one of the Bayesian approaches, and I implemented Conformal Prediction to quantify the uncertainty of the predictions.
+## Project Overview
+The objective was to develop predictive models to identify potential safety concerns within nuclear plants, with a focus on utilizing machine learning techniques.

+## Data Source
+The data used in this project was provided by EDF France and included various parameters and measurements from nuclear plant operations.

+## Results
+- Successfully developed predictive models to identify high-risk situations.
+- Implemented Bayesian methods to quantify prediction uncertainties.
+- Generated visualizations summarizing predictions and uncertainties.

+## Conclusion
+This project provided valuable insights into the application of machine learning and modern statistical techniques in nuclear plant safety analysis.
+Future work may involve refining the models and exploring additional data sources.